 This financing difficulty has seen a significant rise in demand for non-bank financing options by small to medium-sized businesses in Australia over the past decade.
 And the good news is, there are plenty of non-bank financing options available!

-Three popular non-bank financing alternatives are:
+Two popular non-bank financing alternatives are:

 These finance options have the flexibility to support businesses of all shapes and sizes.
 Let’s look at each of these options in turn.

 Invoice Finance, also known as Debtor Finance, refers to borrowing funds against a business’s accounts receivable to support a positive cash flow or solve cash flow problems.

 Getting approved for Invoice Finance can be quick and easy.
 Once you’re approved, you can access cash flow funding for your business the same or next business day.